Bashir1999/alzheimers_data/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * What is the relationship between BMI and Alzheimer's diagnosis?
+ * What is the relationship between BMI and Alzheimer's diagnosis? -- Done
- * What is the distribution of Alzheimer's diagnosis across different age groups?
+ * What is the distribution of Alzheimer's diagnosis across different age groups? -- Done
  * How does the diagnosis rate vary between different genders?
  * How does educational level correlate with the risk of Alzheimer's?
  * What is the effect of smoking and alcohol consumption on Alzheimer's diagnosis?